Solution

 - The Blueprint Subsea SeaTrac Standard is a real-time and precise underwater acoustic positioning system combining an X150 USBL beacon and an X010 modem beacon, capable of localizing our Tethys Robotics systems.

-The multibeam echosounder captures the data used to generate 3D bathymetric models, both in real time and during post-processing.
+The multibeam echosounder captures the data used to generate 3D bathymetric models using our advanced localization, both in real-time and during post-processing.

 .png)